 - Growth Mindset: The belief that people are capable of growing their capacity through effective study.
 Students with a growth mindset are more likely to invest effort into developing their capacity, even after encountering a setback in their learning.

 Instead, these scholars encourage educators to make visible to students how their labor contributes to their academic success.
 Mindset scholars invite instructors to talk with students about the malleability of the brain and the fact that learning is difficult.
 Some instructors, depending on their own sense of their relationship with their students and the institution, share stories about their own academic “failures” with students in order to trouble expectations that successful scholars do not struggle in their work.
-Given common, bias-laden social narratives about who is capable of rigorous academic work, adapting a growth mindset can disproportionately benefit students who are members of minoritized social groups.
+For examples of this, see Stanford’s “Resilience Project Stories,” where faculty, administrators, and students share examples of how they learned from an initial failure.
+Given common, bias-laden social narratives about who is capable of rigorous academic work, adapting a growth mindset can disproportionately benefit students who are members of minoritized social groups (Canning et al 2019).

 Intentionally cultivating a growth mindset in the classroom can help to normalize academic struggle for all students.
 Normalizing struggle can contribute to a culture of academic integrity because it can alleviate student stress over less-than-perfect academic performance and create a context for more honest conversations about how learning works.